chakradhar933/shell-scripting-1/shell-scripts/README.md

- 3. You can pass the values to shell script from outside through arguments. you cna pass the values trhrough command line ex: 03-variables.sh mahesh suresh Shell script store the values like $1= mahesh , $2= suresh
+ 3. You can pass the values to shell script from outside through arguments. you cna pass the values trhrough command line ex: 03-variables.sh mahesh suresh Shell script store the values like $1= mahesh , $2= suresh Numeber of arguments are passed using the command $# If you want to see all the arguments passed $@
  4. You ask the user to enter the values dynamically that is through read command.

+ Data types:
+ Int, float, double boolean string int ---> 33000 to 33333 float ---> 1.22
+ string ---> hai
+ bool ---> true/false.
+ In shell data types are not much used becuse mostly it is string here.
+But if you pass number shell script can understand its a number